Bradford City stadium fire: Fire

 One witness saw paper or debris on fire, about 9 in below the floor boards.
-The stand seats did not have risers; this had allowed a large accumulation of rubbish and paper waste in the cavity space under the stand, which had not been cleared for many months.
+The stand seats did not have staircases; this had allowed a large accumulation of rubbish and paper waste in the cavity space under the stand.
 Spectators later spoke of initially feeling their feet becoming warmer; one of them ran to the back of the stand for a fire extinguisher but found none.
 A police officer shouted to a colleague for an extinguisher, but his call was misheard and instead the fire brigade were radioed.
 The call was timed at 3:43 pm.

 The fire escalated very rapidly, and flames became visible; police started to evacuate the stand.
-As the blaze spread, the wooden stands and roofcovered with layers of highly flammable bituminous roofing feltquickly went ablaze.
+As the blaze spread, the wooden stands and roof – covered with layers of highly flammable bituminous roofing felt – quickly went ablaze.
 Burning timbers and molten materials fell from the roof onto the crowd and seating below, and dense black smoke enveloped a passageway behind the stand, where many spectators were trying to escape.
 One eyewitness, Geoffrey Mitchell, told the BBC: "It spread like a flash.
 I've never seen anything like it.
 The smoke was choking.
 You could hardly breathe."
 As spectators began to cascade over the wall separating the stand from the pitch, the linesman on that side of the pitch informed referee Norman Glover, who stopped the game with three minutes remaining before half-time.
-It took less than four minutes for the entire stand to be engulfed in flames.
+It took 270 seconds for the entire stand to burn down.

 There were no extinguishers in the stand's passageway for fear of vandalism, and one spectator ran to the clubhouse to find one but was overcome by smoke and impeded by others trying to escape.
 Supporters either ran upwards to the back of the stand or downwards to the pitch to escape.
 The stand had no perimeter fencing to keep fans from accessing the pitch, thus averting an instance of crush asphyxia as in the 1989 Hillsborough disaster.
-Footage of the accident at this point shows levels of confusion among the spectatorswhile many were trying to escape or to cross the pitch to the relative safety of the neighbouring stands, other spectators were observed cheering or waving to the still-rolling pitchside cameras.
+Footage of the accident at this point shows levels of confusion among the spectators – while many were trying to escape or to cross the pitch to the relative safety of the neighbouring stands, other spectators were observed cheering or waving to the pitchside cameras.